The definitive interpretation of the jazz standard that is the Rom-Com.

 Michael from Lessons from the Screenplay, quoting John Truby, identifies the charm and sophistication in When Harry Met Sally comes from dialogue that “goes from what the characters are doing to who the characters are”:

-28 years later, the real-life Harry, director Rob Reiner, and Sally, writer Nora Ephron, reflect on how their discussion about friendship and romance became the film they ultimately made:
+28 years later, director Rob Reiner and writer Nora Ephron, reflect on how their discussion about friendship and romance became the film they ultimately made: